HHS/meshrdf/README.md

   input XML files into manageable sized chunks, and then runs each chunk through the XSLTs separately.
 It should run on any machine that has Perl installed.

-FIXME:  Need to test the Perl script on a Windows platform.

 ### Generating and converting the sample files

-## Samples / testing

 In the *samples* subdirectory are a number of sample files that can be used for testing.
 The XML files here are generated from the full MeSH XML files, but are included in the